ARTICLE

 Comment

 As regards pay gap reporting, finding a methodology resulting in meaningful data is no easy task.
-Simply cutting and pasting the methodology used in gender pay gap reporting is unlikely to be suitable due to small statistical group issues and issues around classification of those of differing ethnicities/disabilities.
+The proposed approach set out in the consultation attempts to address difficulties that arise due to small statistical group issues and issues around classification of those of differing ethnicities/disabilities, but does this leave any meaningful data?
+How comparisons for identifying pay gaps across a wide range of race-based identities and very different forms of disability is challenging.

 Right to switch off*